 - 4.37 Listed public bodies have a duty to publish annual information on their employees broken down by protected characteristic and to report annually on recruitment, development and retention of employees with respect to the number and relevant protected characteristics of employees.
 This information requires to be published annually for the 2 years since publication of the previous Mainstreaming Report.
 The information must be used to better perform the General Equality Duty.

 - 4.38 As a "Model 1" RTP Tactran is a small, strategic organisation.
-Reflecting its strategic role the Partnership's staffing establishment as revised in 2016 has comprised 7 full-time members of staff along with an embedded officer from Cycling Scotland and a Graduate Placement as follows :-
+Reflecting its strategic role the Partnership's staffing establishment as revised in 2016 has comprised 7 full-time members of staff along with an embedded officer from Cycling Scotland and a Graduate Placement as follows:

 - Partnership Director

 - Senior Partnership Manager

 - Senior Strategy Officer

 - Strategy Officer (Strategic Connectivity)

 - Strategy Officer (Sustainable Transport)

 - Cycling Training & Development Officer

 - Office Manager/PA to Director

-- Administrative Assistant

-- Graduate Placement

-- 4.39 During the 2-year period of this report, from April 2017 to March 2019, there has been a recruitment exercise to the core staffing establishment as well as the retirement of the Partnership Director and recruitment to that post.
+- 4.39 During the 2-year period of this report, from April 2019 to March 2021, there has been a recruitment exercise to the core staffing establishment as well as the retirement of the Partnership Director and recruitment to that post.

-- 4.40 One female member of staff left the organisation in October 2016 and one male member of staff retired in March 2017.
-During 2017 recruitment then took place to the revised structure with the new Partnership Director taking up post in July 2018. - 4.41 The annual gender and ethnicity composition of the Partnership's employees during the period April 2017 March 2019, at full staff complement, was as follows :-
+- 4.40 One female member of staff retired from the organisation March 2020 with a new Partnership Director taking up post in April 2020.
+A male member of staff left in June 2020 and was replaced by a female member of staff who took up post in June 2020.

+- 4.41 The annual gender and ethnicity composition of the Partnership's employees during the period April 2019 March 2021, at full staff complement, was as follows:

-2016/17 2017/18
+2019/20 2020/21

 Ethnicity Male Female Male Female

-White 3 3 5 2
+White 5 3 4 3

 Mixed or Multiple

 Asian

 African

 Caribbean or Black

 Other

 - 4.42 Guidance issued in March 2015 under the Scottish Government's Equality Evidence Toolkit for Public Authorities indicates that reporting combinations of other protected characteristics for small employee numbers risks identifying individuals, which should be avoided. - 4.43 During 2016 Tactran entered into a strategic alliance with Cycling Scotland, under which the Partnership provides joint funding for the appointment by Cycling Scotland of an embedded regional Cycle Training & Development Officer, whose role is to support the development of cycle training and promotion through Councils, schools, nurseries, employers and community groups, to encourage more people of all ages and abilities to cycle in support of RTS and Cycling Action Plan for Scotland (CAPS) aims and objectives. - 4.44 Whilst the "embedded officer" is not directly employed by Tactran they adhere and contribute to furtherance of the Partnership's General Equality and Specific Equalities duties.
-The promotion, development and delivery of active travel infrastructure and training supports a wide range of RTS and Community Planning/SOA outcomes relating to social inclusion, improving individual and community health and wellbeing, carbon reduction and wider social, environmental and economic outcomes. - 4.45 Tactran is supported in carrying out its day to day functions by the provision of Secretariat, Legal, Financial and Information Technology support by Perth & Kinross Council.
+The promotion, development and delivery of active travel infrastructure and training supports a wide range of RTS and Community Planning/LOIPs outcomes relating to social inclusion, improving individual and community health and wellbeing, carbon reduction and wider social, environmental and economic outcomes. - 4.45 Tactran is supported in carrying out its day to day functions by the provision of Secretariat, Legal, Financial and Information Technology support by Perth & Kinross Council.
 Specialist Human Resources advice to the Partnership is also provided by Perth & Kinross Council. - 4.46 The Partnership's staff headquarters at Bordeaux House, 31 Kinnoull Street, Perth is fully disabled accessible with lift access and a disabled toilet.